usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What useful information can you find on the company information page?
-The company information page provides all the necessary details about the org.
-For steps on how to reach the company information page, please refer to the first question.
-Beginning from the org name to the Org Id, this is the page where you will get all the required details of the org.
-This page also provides various sections which includes User Licenses, Permission Set Licenses, Feature Licenses and Usage-based Entitlements.
-But, as far as useful information is concerned, let us take a look at some of the key information one can extract from this page:
+Here you can find info on User Licenses, Permission Set Licenses, Feature Licenses and Usage-based Entitlements.
+Furthermore, here is other critical information that you find on this page:

 1) Default Locale of the org >>>  France vs USA
 2) Default Time Zone of the org which will be assigned to all the users >>> what date shows when a record is created